 Sometimes when life gets overwhelmingly hard or confusing, it can feel like our Messiah has gone missing.

 I’m sure that’s how the disciples felt in an incident that happened right after the feeding of the 5,000.
 They got in a boat and quickly found themselves in rough waters, tossed by strong winds.
 They strained at the oars as the realities of life beat against them.

-This storm was a terrifying mess for them.
+This storm was terrifying for them.
 The waves weren’t just ebbing, cresting and crashing like you’ve probably seen if you’ve ever been in rough waters.
 These waves were bubbling up and exploding all around them in unpredictable ways.
 Think what it looks like when you place a straw in a glass of water and blow with great force.
 They couldn't brace themselves or their boat.
 They were completely helpless and swallowed up by fear.

 Oh, how thankful I am that even when our storms cause us to lose sight of hope, Jesus never loses sight of us.

 While the disciples were in the boat straining, Jesus was on the mountainside praying.
 From Mount Arbel, Jesus could see the middle of the lake where the disciples were.
 “Later that night, the boat was in the middle of the lake, and he was alone on land.
 He saw the disciples straining at the oars, because the wind was against them” (Mark 6:47-48a).